Norman Thomas: Death

 Thomas died at the age of 84 on December 19, 1968, at a nursing home in Huntington, New York.
 Pursuant to his wishes, he was cremated and his ashes were scattered on Long Island.

 Legacy

 The Norman Thomas High School (formerly known as Central Commercial High School) in Manhattan and the Norman Thomas '05 Library at Princeton University's Forbes College are named after him, as is the assembly hall at the Three Arrows Cooperative Society, where he was a frequent visitor.
 He is also the grandfather of Newsweek columnist Evan Thomas and the great-grandfather of writer Louisa Thomas.

-A plaque in the Norman Thomas '05 Library reads: Norman M. Thomas, class of 1905.
-"I am not the champion of lost causes, but the champion of causes not yet won."